Linus4/eldritchinstinct/main.typ

 First, choose or roll a *name* for your character, then their *occupation*, which informs their knowledge and potential skills (see tables on p. #pageref(<chargen_tables>)).
 Note however, that investigators do not hold positions of power.

-=== Specialty, Appearance & Age
+=== Speciality, Appearance & Age

-Elaborate on your character's _specialty_: this could be a workplace or their area of expertise.
+Elaborate on your character's _speciality_: this could be a workplace or their area of expertise.
 Next, make up one detail about your investigator’s face or hair and clothes.
 Decide how old your character is, or roll a d4 representing the tens digit, a d10 for the single digit and add 7.

 === Ability Scores